s3ql/s3ql/rst/tips.rst

 The reason for this is intrinsic to the way S3QL works.
-Whenever you read a file, S3QL first has to retrieve this file over the network from the storage backend.
+Whenever you read a file, S3QL first has to retrieve this file over the network from the backend.
 This takes a minimum amount of time (the network latency), no matter how big or small the file is.
 So when you copy lots of small files, 99% of the time is actually spend waiting for network data.

 Theoretically, this problem is easy to solve: you just have to copy several files at the same time.
 In practice, however, almost all unix